Session Information

-When can’t your horse be massaged?
+When can’t your horse be treated?

 I cannot massage your horse if they have the following, so please make me aware of these conditions if they are present